 Start buying property

-In Bordeaux there are many options when purchasing your property:
+Apart from our own Property For Sale page, in Bordeaux there are many options when purchasing your property:

-- Private Sale
+- Private sale

-- Using the services of a Solicitor ('Notaire')
+- Using the services of a notaire

-- Through a local Estate Agent
+- Through a local estate agent

 - At auction